 In my opinion, the play yard solution is better than a bassinet or cradle because you can use it for years to come, and it’s a must-have for travel.
 In fact, I don’t know a single parent that doesn’t own one.

-If you’re in the market for a play yard for use after 6 months of age, you no longer need the newborn or bassinet features, so just get the standard PNP for travel, called the On the Go with Folding Feet, which makes it fold more compactly.
-Pick it up for a mere $65.
+If you’re in the market for a play yard for use beyond/after 6 months of age, you no longer need the newborn or bassinet features, so you can just get the standard PNP for travel, called the Pack ‘n Play portable playard, which makes it fold more compactly.
+Plus it’s a little lighter, about 20 pounds.
+Pick it up for a mere $54.

-BTW, if you end up using your play yard in the long-term, or if you just want a more comfortable “mattress” than what comes with it, you can purchase a separate more permanent/comfortable mattress made by Dream on Me for around $47.
-Well worth it to transform the PNP into a much more comfortable spot.
+BTW, if you end up using your play yard in the long-term, or if you just want a more comfortable “mattress” than what comes with it, you can purchase a separate more permanent/comfortable mattress made by Dream on Me for around $35.
+(The same company also offers a foam version for about ten bucks more, if you prefer that.)

 [More about travel-specific cribs.]